invoke-ai/InvokeAI/docs/help/VIDEOS.md

   <a href="https://www.youtube.com/watch?v=cdpnazNI4Ig" style="color: inherit; text-decoration: inherit;"><img src="https://img.youtube.com/vi/cdpnazNI4Ig/0.jpg"></a>
   </td>
   <td>
-  presentation at the Game Developers Conference (2024) on AI image generation at time of recording, Invoke's philosophy and approach to AI image generation, how workflows work and generate images, demonstration of the Unified Canvas
+  presentation at the Game Developers Conference (2024) on AI image generation at time of recording, Invoke's philosophy and approach to AI image generation, how workflows work and generate images, demonstration of the Unified Canvas, Q&A from the audience
   </td>
 </tr>
 </table>